-- Ash Ketchum of Pokémon, at least in the movies.
+- Ash Ketchum of Pokémon: The Series, at least in the movies.
 He likes to think of himself simply as a Pokémon Trainer, but time after time he stumbles into situations where it's clear only he could save the day.
-It's Lampshaded in Pokémon 2000, when the heroes realize that the phrase "The world shall turn to ash" didn't mean it would die, but the world would turn to Ash for help.
+It's lampshaded in Pokémon 2000, when the heroes realize that the phrase "The world shall turn to ash" didn't mean it would die, but the world would turn to Ash for help.
 His response?
 "Right now, I kinda wish that my mom named me Bob instead of Ash."

-- Captain Tylor.
+- Irresponsible Captain Tylor: Captain Tylor.
 Unless he's been Obfuscating Stupidity....

-- Monkey D. Luffy has taken down tyrannical presences and dangerous pirates, a malevolent self proclaimed god, and is currently pretty much taking on a government of well intentioned extremists, all while doing only what he wants to do.
+- One Piece: Monkey D. Luffy has taken down tyrannical presences and dangerous pirates, a malevolent self proclaimed god, and is taking on a government of well intentioned extremists, all while doing only what he wants to do.

 - Jonah Hex from DC Comics.
 One of those "there's a job that has to be done, I can do it, so I will" types.

 - Superman.
-Out of the superheroes, he does what he does because it was the right thing to do, not because he has any obligation to do so.
+Compared to other superheroes, he does what he does because it was the right thing to do, not because he has any obligation to do so.

-- Barry Allen is much the same way to the point where he was helping fight crime as a forensic scientist long before he ever received his powers.
+- Barry Allen is much the same as Superman, to the point where he was helping fight crime as a forensic scientist long before he even received his powers.

-- Glenn Holland, from Mister Holland's Opus, believes he wasted his life because he became a music teacher instead of becoming famous as a composer.
+- Glenn Holland, from Mr. Holland's Opus.
+This trope applies to him so strongly that it might as well be titled Ignorant of the Call: The Movie.
+Mr. Holland believes he wasted his life because he became a music teacher instead of becoming famous as a composer.
 His current and former students, his friends, and his family (all of whose lives he shaped for the better) disagree.
+Strongly disagree.

 - In The Golden Child, Chandler Jarrell does many good deeds, but refuses to believe that he's The Chosen One, despite being repeatedly told it by Kee and Doctor Hong.
 Eventually, he reluctantly comes to accept it.